& Previous Shows

-We are staging a rehearsed reading of THIRST at the Caroline of Brunswick, Brighton on Tues 5th April 2022 featuring Charlotte Duffy, Isabella McCarthy Sommerville, Michael Ross, Vita Oldershaw, Heather-Rose Andrews and Lorraine Yu.
+We staged a rehearsed reading of THIRST at the Caroline of Brunswick, Brighton on Tues 5th April 2022 featuring Charlotte Duffy, Isabella McCarthy Sommerville, Michael Ross, Vita Oldershaw, Heather-Rose Andrews and Lorraine Yu.

 Rachel has lost her hero.
 Her uncle Neil has unexpectedly died.
 Rachel becomes reclusive, struggling to leave the house.
 Attempting to make sense of her loss, she revisits the incredible stories Neil told her as a child about his adventures around the world.
 She encounters polar bears, hang gliders, ancient Egyptian mummies and is haunted by an ever-present 'wolf.'
 An autobiographical, often humorous exploration of grief, love and the power of storytelling.